-Safeguarding is a term used to describe how we protect adults and children from abuse or neglect and this policy sets out a framework for how Itad aims to ensure that we protect the wellbeing of our staff, Suppliers and those that we come in contact with through our work as far as possible.
-We recognise that the care and welfare of those we work with, and of our staff, is paramount and that everyone has the right to be protected from all types of harm.
+Safeguarding is a term used to describe how we protect adults and children from abuse or neglect and this policy sets out a framework for how Itad aims to ensure that we protect the wellbeing of our employees, Suppliers and those that we come in contact with through our work as far as possible.
+We recognise that the care and welfare of those we work with, and of our employees, is paramount and that everyone has the right to be protected from potential harm.
+Our safeguarding framework is designed to allow Itad to operate across the complex and fluid environments essential for our work whilst protecting the parties under our care as far as reasonably practicable.